For information about the Adopt-A-Road program, call 503-846-ROAD (846-7623) or e-mail us.

 What is Adopt-A-Road?

-How does Adopt-A-Road work?
+How does the litter pickup program work?

 - Adopt a stretch of county road for at least two years.